 Approximately 80m from the entrance gate, the road bifurcates with one branch veering sharply to the west while a second continues straight north (not pictured).
 This north road is the one I followed.
 Roughly ~500m from the gate, I came to a second fork (pictured) and a sign that read “Old Min” or mine.
 Kevin told me that this secondary road leads to an abandoned mine and though interesting, it wasn’t the road I wanted.
 Therefore, I continued straight along the main road.

 It was a beautiful day and I thoroughly enjoyed the bike ride.
-I would advocate that even when motorized vehicle use is allowed, anyone thinking of hiking in this area should still stick to human-powered transportation.

 Approximately ~1.8km from the entrance gate, I came to a third fork in the road.
 This is where I left the main road to follow the old road that can be seen on the left.